owncloud-archive/documentation/admin_manual/configuration/server/antivirus_configuration.rst

 ----------------------------------------

 You can configure your ownCloud server to automatically run a virus scan on newly-uploaded files using the `Antivirus App for Files`_.

-You must first install ClamAV and then install and configure the Antivirus App for Files in ownCloud.
+.. note:: ClamAV must be installed before installing and configuring Antivirus App for Files.

 Installing ClamAV
 -----------------